bioFAM/slalom/README.md

 ##Installation requirements:

 f-scLVM requires Python 2.7 with
-  - scipy, h5py, numpy, pylab, scikit-learn
+  - scipy, h5py, numpy, pylab, matplotlib, scikit-learn, re

+f-scLVM can be installed via pip with `pip install fscLVM`.

 ##How to use f-scLVM?
 The current software version should be considered as beta.
 More extensive documentation, tutorials and examples will be available soon.